cpbotha/cpbotha.github.io/content/posts/2006-10-01-devide-finally-on-macos-x.md

 ---
 The entirely too resourceful [Michael Scarpa][1] managed to get [DeVIDE][2] running on the Mac!!
 See the screenshot below (click to enlarge).

-<a href="http://visualisation.tudelft.nl/~cpbotha/thingies/DeVIDE-MacOS.png" data-rel="lightbox-image-0" data-rl_title="" data-rl_caption="" title="">![][3]</a>
+<a data-rel="lightbox-image-0" data-rl_caption="" data-rl_title="" href="http://visualisation.tudelft.nl/~cpbotha/thingies/DeVIDE-MacOS.png" title="">![][3]</a>

-In related news, I&#8217;m working on a script that should be able to download, configure and build a complete DeVIDE development environment from scratch (including Python 2.5, wxPython 2.6, VTK, ITK, and the kitchen sink).
+In related news, I’m working on a script that should be able to download, configure and build a complete DeVIDE development environment from scratch (including Python 2.5, wxPython 2.6, VTK, ITK, and the kitchen sink).
 More on this later.

  [1]: http://staff.science.uva.nl/~mscarpa/
  [2]: http://visualisation.tudelft.nl/Projects/DeVIDE